How to Get your Petition to the Media

 Post the link of the coverage on your petition and social network pages.

-If you have tried reaching your petition target but haven’t heard back, you can send a polite email including the links of the coverage and check in with him/her.
+If you have tried contacting your petition target but haven’t heard back, you can send a polite email including the links of the coverage and check in with him/her.